lostcoastwizard/music-wizard/README.md

 # Music Wizard

-Please report any issues through this repository or @ wizard software discord server.
+Please report any issues through this repository or at the [Wizard Software](https://discord.gg/UGmcu7DGqA) discord server.

 Thank you.

+-lostcoastwizard